SymfonyCasts/symfony-ux/sfcasts/stimulus/extend-chartjs.md

 Inside, say `this.chart.data.datasets[0].data[2] = 30` and then
 `this.chart.update()`.

-This first line might look a little crazy... but if you look over at their docs, this is how you can access your `datasets`.
-So what I'm doing here is, if you look at the data we created in our PHP controller, we have a single "dataset".
-So we're finding the 0 index to that dataset, which is this stuff, finding the `data`, finding the element with index 2, and changing it to 30.
+This first line might look a little crazy... but if you look at their docs, this is how you can access your `datasets`.
+Let me go to the data we created in our PHP controller: we have a single "dataset".
+So we're finding the 0 index to get this dataset, which is this stuff, finding the `data` key, finding the element with index 2, and changing it to 30.
 So that should change the 5 up to 30.

-Back in our controller, up in `onChartConnect()` call `setTimeout()`, pass that an arrow function, wait 5 seconds and then call `this.setNewData()`.
+Back in the Stimulus controller, up in `onChartConnect()` call `setTimeout()`, pass that an arrow function, wait 5 seconds and then call `this.setNewData()`.

 Moment of truth.
 Head over, go back to our site and reload the page.
 Here's the chart.
 Waiting... ha!
 It updated!
 March jumped up to 30!